Follow Cynthia Downes on Instagram to keep up-to-date with her blog posts.

 Andrew Downes talking to Betty Boothroyd after his Fanfare for Madame Speaker had been premiered at her Installation as Chancellor of the Open University at Symphony Hall, Birmingham

-On the morning of October 8th 2009, when Andrew, then aged 59, got up at 5am and went into our music room to turn our computer on, his left hip gave way.
-He fell, and I think our sellotape dispenser fell on his head: on hearing a crash I rushed in to our music room and found him unconscious on the floor.
+On the morning of October 8th 2009, however, when Andrew, then aged 59, got up at 5am and went into our music room to turn our computer on, his left hip gave way.
+He fell, and I think our sellotape dispenser fell on his head: on hearing a crash, I rushed in to our music room and found him unconscious on the floor.
 I dialled 999.
 The ambulance drivers, not knowing that he was normally a person who would never scream out in pain, made him get up and walk down the stairs.
 The doctors in A&E at Russells Hall hospital diagnosed a urinary tract infection.
 Our daughter Paula and her husband David came up from Hertfordshire to be with us and help us through the long wait for treatment (Anna, our older daughter, was herself in hospital at the time, having undergone a hysterectomy).
 Andrew didn't get an x-ray until 9pm that day and then had to wait till the next morning for an MRI scan, which finally revealed his back was broken in two.
-It took all the day of October 9th for the medics to get him to the Birmingham Royal Orthopaedic Hospital and organise for a surgeon to mend his back.
+It took all of the the day of October 9th for the medics to get him to the Birmingham Royal Orthopaedic Hospital and organise for a surgeon to mend his back.
 Mr Mel Grainger, a brilliant surgeon, came in that Friday evening and operated on Andrew between 9pm and 3am.
 Mr Grainger said if he could have done the operation within 24 hours of the accident, he could have guaranteed Andrew would walk again, but he warned us that now our lives would radically change.
 He was very angry that we had been kept waiting so long in A&E/EAU.

 After a week in the Royal Orthopaedic hospital, Andrew was transferred by ambulance to the Spinal Injuries unit at Stoke Mandeville hospital.
 The journey caused him to lose so much blood that he had to have a transfusion of 3 pints of blood.
 The care in the unit was excellent.
 Andrew spent 9 months there, gradually healing and learning how to live as a paraplegic.
-He never complained and was always cheerful.
+He never complained and was always cheerful and very funny.
 The nurses always put depressed patients next to him, because he always cheered them up.

 (I spent half of the week there and half at home, seeing to Lynwood Music orders and organising adaptations to our house.
 Our daughter Anna approached Irwin Mitchell Solicitors, who immediately pursued a case of clinical negligence and at the same time gave us immense help and advice on the house adaptations and the challenges we had to face.)